Can anyone give me some advice on keeping my 1 year old entertained on a long haul flight?

 Try to plan a convenient flight for their awake times (knowing that for international you will need to arrive at the airport several hours early). @Myfamilyfeliz

 We were lucky for all our flights.
 For the 4 times we did Paris to LA, we always had spare seats, the baby bed, and staff that was awesome on the plane.
 Maybe I will pack less as I had planned too much stuff to keep her busy. @Fifi_babyselena

 Eating meals in a cramped space with a toddler can be a disaster.
 We ask the flight attendants to bring one meal first so that we can take turns keeping our toddler entertained while the other eats. @Mamatravelpants

 Don’t board with the family boarding announcement – the earlier you board, the longer you have to keep a toddler entertained on the plane! @finelinetravels

 Small toys sometimes just end up being extra weight.
-I carried most of her favourite toys but ended up useless because she was more interested with other stuff (play set gift from the airline, seat entertainment controller, magazine and etc) @vidiatoffany
+I carried most of her favorite toys but ended up useless because she was more interested with other stuff (play set gift from the airline, seat entertainment controller, magazine and etc) @vidiatoffany

 You Got This Mama!!

 If you have any tips or questions about this post, please comment below!

 We only write about destinations we have personally visited with our family.
 This post contains compensated links.